 Machine Learning and Artificial Intelligence

-Our institute is heavily involved in research on acoustic scene classification and acoustic event detection (DCASE).
-In this context, we offer a variety of projects involving audio data and machine learning, and many different learning scenarios ((semi-)supervised, transfer learning, learning with weak labels, learning interpretable models, ...).
-Again, you will need some background in machine learning.
+Our institute is heavily involved in research on Intelligent Audio Processing.
+In this context, we offer a variety of projects involving audio data and machine learning, and many different learning scenarios ((semi-)supervised, transfer learning, learning with weak labels, learning interpretable models, ...), e.g. participation in the annual DCASE http://dcase.community/challenge.